nvidia-holoscan/holoscan-sdk/docs/components/schedulers.md

 2. [MultiThread Scheduler](#multithread-scheduler): The multithread scheduler is designed to handle complex execution patterns in large-scale applications.
 This scheduler consists of a dispatcher thread that monitors the status of each operator and dispatches it to a thread pool of worker threads responsible for executing them.
 Once execution is complete, worker threads enqueue the operator back on the dispatch queue.
 The multithread scheduler offers superior performance and scalability over the greedy scheduler.
 3. [Event-Based Scheduler](#event-based-scheduler): The event-based scheduler is also a multi-thread scheduler, but as the name indicates it is event-based rather than polling based.
 Instead of having a thread that constantly polls for the execution readiness of each operator, it instead waits for an event to be received which indicates that an operator is ready to execute.
 The event-based scheduler will have a lower latency than using the multi-thread scheduler with a long polling interval (`check_recession_period_ms`), but without the high CPU usage seen for a multi-thread scheduler with a very short polling interval.
 In general, this is an improvement over the older `MultiThreadScheduler` and provides additional features such as CPU thread pinning and options to enable Linux real-time scheduling.

 It is essential to select the appropriate scheduler for the use case at hand to ensure optimal performance and efficient resource utilization.
 Since most parameters of the schedulers overlap, it is easy to switch between them to test which may be most performant for a given application.
+See {ref}`choosing-a-scheduler` for a decision summary, {ref}`scheduler-recipe-multi-branch-low-latency` for a worked configuration of a latency-sensitive multi-branch pipeline, and {ref}`scheduler-pitfalls` for common configuration mistakes.

 Holoscan provides a base `holoscan::Scheduler` class ({cpp:class}`C++ <holoscan::Scheduler>`/{py:class}`Python <holoscan.core.Scheduler>`)) that each of these inherits from.
 This base class has a `clock` method ({cpp:func}`C++ <holoscan::Scheduler::clock>`/{py:func}`Python <holoscan.core.Scheduler.clock>`)) that can be used to retrieve the clock being used by the scheduler.
 This clock class provides a mechanism to get the time, a timestamp, sleep for some duration, or sleep until a target time.
 The specific behavior may depend on the concrete clock class being used.
 For all schedulers, the default clock is the `holoscan::RealtimeClock` class ({cpp:class}`C++ <holoscan::RealtimeClock>`/{py:class}`Python <holoscan.resources.RealtimeClock>`)).
 Examples of using the scheduler's clock from within the `compute` method of an operator are given in [examples/resources/clock](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/resources/clock) and [examples/conditions/expiring_message](https://github.com/nvidia-holoscan/holoscan-sdk/tree/main/examples/conditions/expiring_message).